Frequently Asked Questions about “LOUIE LOUIE”

 The upcoming documentary will present the argument that “LOUIE LOUIE” is truly the most-recorded rock ’n’ roll song of all time.

 Was “Louie Louie” ever made a state song in Washington or Oregon?

 Thanks in a large part to the folks behind KING-TV’s “Almost Live” television show in Seattle, Washington, “Louie Louie” almost became the official state song of the state, edging out the current official state song, “Washington, My Home.”
 While it never became the “official state song” of Washington, it was instead deemed the “official rock song” of Washington, inspiring other states to also declare “official rock songs.”
 The state of Oregon tried to also make “Louie Louie” their state song, but it too, fell short.

 What are the actual lyrics of the song “Louie Louie?”

-The song is currently owned by EMI Music Publishing.
 Only they can legally grant permission to reprint the lyrics for this song.
-While there may be certain websites out there with the supposed “real lyrics,” they are non-authorized, and they or may not contain the actual lyrics.
+While there may be certain websites out there with the supposed “real lyrics,” they are non-authorized, and they may or may not contain the actual lyrics.

 My favorite interpretation of the lyrics, while not necessarily the “real” lyrics can be found at Theo DeGrood’s LOUIE website.